uncomfyhalomacro/uncomfyhalomacro/README.md

 # ⏫ Soc Virnyl S. Estela

-I have a passion for technology and biology, hoping to build a career both as a bioinformatician, a technologist and a software engineer.
+I have a passion for technology and biology, hoping to build a career in software engineering in various fields.

 As a science instructor at a private university, I teach biology courses to undergraduate students, using interactive and engaging methods to foster